snotskie/ttrpg/md/index.md

 1. **Table Discretion:** At table discretion, it's determined which Stat is normally associated with the action and if the action will be easier or harder than normal, as described in the Easy and Hard Checks table below.
 2. **Choose Stat:** Choose a Stat to roll.
 Your options are any Stat in the scope of the Stat normally associated with the action.
 3. **Roll:** Roll your Stat Die for the chosen Stat.
 The higher you roll, the greater your degree of success, as described in the Check Outcomes table below.
 4. **Boons and Busts:** Some successes grant you narrative benefits, called "boons," while others are accompanied by complications, called "busts."
-If you get a boon and a bust on the same Check, they do not cancel each other out, but lead to a more nuanced result.
+If you get a boon and a bust on the same Check, they do not cancel each other out but instead lead to a more nuanced result.
 5. **X:** Whereas boons and busts shape *narrative* results, some effects also use an <b>X</b> symbol to represent a *mechanical* result size. <b>X</b> is determined based on the Effect <b>X</b> Values table below and the size of the largest or most narratively important Stat Die used to perform the Check.

 </div>